 - White Blood Cell (WBC, Leukocyte) Count:

 Our body is protected by the white blood cells (sometimes referred to as leukocytes) against infection.
-If an infection develops, the white blood cells destroy the bacteria, virus, or other organism causing it.
+If an infection develops, the white blood cells destroy the bacteria, viruses, or other organisms causing it.
 WBC is formed in the bone marrow and they enter the blood for migration to key organs; such as the spleen or lymph nodes.
 They are bigger than red blood cells but are fewer in number.
 When the number of white cells rises very quickly, it indicates an infection in the body.

 - White Blood Cell Types (WBC Differential):

 The major types of white blood cells are lymphocytes, monocytes, neutrophils, basophils, and eosinophils.
 All these cells play a different role in protecting the human body.
 The different numbers of each one of these types of white blood cells give important information about the immune system.
-The increase or decrease of these different types of white blood cells can help us detect an infection in the body, an allergic reaction to chemicals or medicines, and many other conditions, such as leukemia, immune disorders etc.
+The increase or decrease of these different types of white blood cells can help us detect an infection in the body, an allergic reaction to chemicals or medicines, and many other conditions, such as leukemia, immune disorders, etc.

 - Red Blood Cell Indices: